• Home

 Stir to combine the vegetables, and bring the pot to a slow simmer over medium heat.
 It can take a while for the pot to achieve a simmer, while it is heating, stir the vegetables frequently and squish the tomatoes to help release liquid.

 The pot has reached a simmer when you see some movement in the liquid and gentle bubbling activity.
-Once the pot is simmering, continue to simmer until the vegetables are soft, about 20 minutes.
+Once the pot is simmering, continue to cook until the vegetables are soft, about 20 minutes.
 Stir occasionally to prevent scorching.

 Step 4: Strain the Vegetable Mixture